sakshamlamba109/Dynamic-Image-Resizing-through-AWS-Serverless-Architecture/README.md

 With the explosion of device types used to access the Internet with different capabilities, screen sizes, and resolutions, developers must provide images in an array of sizes to ensure a great user experience.
 Our project intends to simplify this by leveraging AWS cloud services and its serverless architecture.

 2) Intoduction:
+This is a project based on complete serverless architecture.